The best Luxury Las Vegas Hotels are what makes the City of Lights even more vibrant than it already is.

 2. The Palazzo Las Vegas

 Recommended by Lydia from Africa Wanderlust

 I have learned a few things since the last time I visited Las Vegas in 2018.
-First, I noticed the striking similarity in Las Vegas’s climate and Namibia’s, one of the safest countries in Africa.
+First, I noticed the striking similarity between Las Vegas’s climate and Namibia’s, one of the safest countries in Africa.

 Second is a little bit of due diligence goes a long way.
-Although where we stayed at Vegas was not horrible, if I had to do it over again, I will opt to stay at the Palazzo, and here are the reasons why.
+Although where we stayed in Vegas was not horrible, if I had to do it over again, I will opt to stay at the Palazzo, and here are the reasons why.

 The Palazzo is located on the Vegas strip, which makes it a great option if you plan on participating in several activities the city has to offer, such as city tours, gambling, shows, nightclubs, cocktail lounges.

 This hotel is one of the best Luxury Las Vegas Hotels because it features five-star restaurants with celebrity chefs and several types of cuisine from all over the world.

 Its standard room is double the size of an average room in Las Vegas, and you will have access to additional luxury amenities, a private check-in, continentals breakfast, pools, spas, and evening cocktail reception.